surajmandalcell/potato-dark/README.md

 <!-- ## Development

-1. Edit the theme or fox somthing
+1. Edit the theme or fix somthing
 2. Create a pull request and be patient -->

 ## License